James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1889 Immigrates to the United States with his parents, brother John, and sister Katherine

-departing from the port of Antwerp, Belgium, on January 12 and arriving in New York on January 25.
+from the port of Antwerp, Belgium, on January 12 and arriving in New York on January 25.
+The family

-short time with relatives in Ferrysburg, Michigan.
-In April, they move to the west side of Grand
+relatives in Ferrysburg, Michigan.
+In April, they move to the west side of Grand Rapids, then

 1891 While employed by Charles C. Nooneman during 1891-92, paints decorations for the Rathskeller,

-house at 90 Canal Street in Grand Rapids.
-Probably begins instruction under, and works for, Edwin
+Canal Street in Grand Rapids.
+Probably begins instruction under, and works for, Edwin A. Turner

 1892 Boards at 219 First Street.